||Page last updated|

 The patent on the Swiss Tersa heads has expired, so recently there have been competing brands of the knives, some of which are reportedly made in the Tersa factory.
 Some made in Germany cut the blades to length by burning, leaving burrs that need to be filed off before the knife can be used.

 Where can you buy Tersa knives?
 I have recently found them on Amazon.com.
 Several people have recommended Tersa Knives Inc. which now prices in both Canadian and US dollars.
 I have had excellent service from W. Moore Profiles Ltd..
-At this moment Tersa Knives Inc. is cheapest in my size but the carbide cutters are only sold in pairs, and my machine takes three.
+At this moment Tersa Knives Inc. is cheapest in my size.
+Previously (but no longer) they only sold knives in pairs - my machine takes three.
 W. Moore Profiles was willing to sell me three, so they won my business in 2008.

 With any type of Tersa knife, be sure to mark the "second side" of the blade, so your set will get full use of both sides.
 I use a magic marker to put a line on each end of the cutter bevel on the second side of the blade.
 When I put the cutters back in the machine, I always go back to the first side until it is worn out, then I can tell which is the second side of each blade.